Prag8855/aab/content/guides/english-speaking-psychotherapists-berlin.md

 ## Psychiatrist, psychotherapist or counsellor?

+### Psychiatrists

-**Psychiatrists** solve mental health problems with medical treatments.
-They are doctors who studied medicine.
-They can diagnose mental health problems and prescribe medication.
-Some can also give therapy.[^1]
+Psychiatrists solve mental health problems with medical treatments.
+They are **doctors who studied medicine**.[^1]

+They can diagnose mental health problems, prescribe medication and give therapy.
+Many accept [public health insurance](/glossary/gesetzliche%20Krankenversicherung).

 **[English-speaking psychiatrists in Berlin ➞](/guides/english-speaking-psychiatrists-berlin)**

+### Psychotherapists

+Psychotherapists solve mental health problems with therapy.[^2] They **studied psychotherapy for 3 to 5 years**.[^3]

+They can diagnose mental health problems, give therapy and coach people.
+Some accept public health insurance, but most don't.
+They can't prescribe medication.

+### Alternative practitioners

+Alternative practitioners for psychotherapy (*Heilpraktiker für Psychotherapie*) have **varied qualifications and training**.
+Some were licenced psychotherapists in another country.
+Others have no therapy training, and only passed a 60 minute exam.[^7]

-**Psychotherapists** solve mental health problems with therapy.
-They studied psychotherapy.
-They can diagnose mental health problems and give therapy.
-They can't prescribe medication.[^2]
+They can diagnose mental health problems, give therapy and coach people.
+They can't prescribe medication or call themselves psychotherapists.
+They are usually "therapists".
+Look for words like "Heilpraktikergesetz", "HeilprG" or "HPG" in their title.[^8]

+They are not covered by public health insurance.[^6]

+### Counsellors

-**Counsellors** have no specific qualifications.
-There are no standards for being a counsellor, because it's not a protected title.[^4] They can't diagnose mental health problems or give therapy.
-Many therapists who move to Germany call themselves counsellors because their diplomas are not recognised in Germany. - [More information](https://blog.complicated.life/a-practitioners-guide-to-understanding-what-psychotherapy-and-counselling-means-to-your-work-in-private-practice/)
+Counsellors have **no specific qualifications**.
+It's not a protected title, so anyone can be a counsellor.[^4] Many therapists who move to Germany become counsellors because their diplomas are not recognised in Germany.[^5]

-**Alternative practitioner for psychotherapy** (*Heilpraktiker für Psychotherapie*) do not have the same qualifications or audits as psychotherapists.
-Many of them were licenced as psychotherapists in other countries before they moved to Germany.
-They can't diagnose mental health problems or treat addictions.
+They can only coach and advise people.
+They can't diagnose mental health problems, give therapy or prescribe medication.
+They are not covered by public health insurance.

 ## How hard is it to find a psychotherapist?